video-db/agent-toolkit/README.md

   - **prompts**: This section has config for how the content should be refined using an LLM during the processing phase.
     - **prompt_folder**: The path to folder which has prompt
     - **default_folder**: The file name of the default prompt should be used in llm processing part for the documents
     - **custom_prompt**: A list with keys `pattern` and `prompt`, which specifies overriding prompt for a file or pattern

-    > Example: This configuration ensures that, while most of the documentation will be processed using the default prompt, any pages under [Quick Start Guide](https://docs.videodb.io/quick-start-guide-38) will be refined using a specialized prompt that may better suit their content and structure
+    > *Example: This configuration ensures that, while most of the documentation will be processed using the default prompt, any pages under [Quick Start Guide](https://docs.videodb.io/quick-start-guide-38) will be refined using a specialized prompt that may better suit their content and structure*

     ```yaml
     prompts:
-      prompt_folder: "context/prompts"         # Directory where all prompt files are stored.
+      prompt_folder: "context/prompts"
-      default_prompt: "default_docs.txt"         # Default prompt file used for most pages.
+      default_prompt: "default_docs.txt"
       custom_prompts:
-        - pattern: "Quick Start Guide/*"         # Matches all pages under "Quick Start Guide".
+        - pattern: "Quick Start Guide/*" .
-          prompt: "custom_quickstart.txt"         # Uses this custom prompt instead of the default.
+          prompt: "custom_quickstart.txt"
     ```

   -  **base_url**: The base URL for the documentation site.
 This is used to resolve any relative links that are found during scraping.